 Plastic tunnels and row covers.
 Early season crops started or transplanted to the garden must be protected from frost and freezes.
 In Zones 9-11, have row covers and portable plastic tunnels ready to place over early-season crops.
 In colder zones, plant under a plastic tunnel or in a cold frame to protect crops from cold temperatures.

 Bare root vegetables.
 Perennial vegetables such as asparagus, garlic, onions, potatoes, rhubarb, and shallots should be ordered for planting now.
 In regions where the ground does not freeze these crops can be planted this month.

 Citrus trees.
 Fertilize citrus trees in January if you live near the coast or in a frost-free area.
 If you live in a region that experiences frost hold off fertilizing citrus until March.
 Granular fertilizers break down and feed trees over time.

 Fruit trees.
 Deciduous fruit trees can be dormant sprayed in January.
 Dormant sprays include horticultural oils, lime sulfur, and copper.
 Horticultural oils will control overwintering insects and mites.
 Lime-sulfur and copper sprays will control some fungal diseases such as peach leaf curl, brown rot, and shothole fungus.

 Apricot trees.
-Apricots flower early so don't spray them with lime-sulfur which can burn the blossoms and damage the year's crop.
-Use copper spray to control apricot diseases.
+Apricots flower early so don’t spray them with lime-sulfur which can burn the blossoms and damage the year’s crop.
+Use a copper spray to control apricot diseases.